27 of the Best Things to do in Thailand

 Suggested by Frequent Traveller

-Chiang Mai is becoming an increasingly popular destination to visit in Thailand, and home to adventure tourism attractions including elephant sanctuaries, white water rafting and ziplining.
+Chiang Mai is becoming an increasingly popular destination to visit in Thailand, and home to adventure tourism attractions including elephant sanctuaries, white water rafting, and ziplining.

-But when the sun goes down, Chiang Mai nightlife springs to life with venues that showcase the remarkable talent of Chiang Mai’s singers, musicians and entertainers.
+But when the sun goes down, Chiang Mai nightlife springs to life with venues that showcase the remarkable talent of Chiang Mai’s singers, musicians, and entertainers.

 With the sparkle of sequins and whirl of feathers, this talented troupe of Ladyboys will mesmerise you as they sing and dance their way through this one-hour show.

-For a night of excitement, laughter and an added dash of risqué, head to the Anusarn Market in Chiang Mai’s Night Market area, for a truly unforgettable night.
+For a night of excitement, laughter, and an added dash of risqué, head to the Anusarn Market in Chiang Mai’s Night Market area, for a truly unforgettable night.

-8. Island hopping from Phuket
+8. Island Hopping from Phuket

 Suggested by Travel Tom Tom